Korean War Legacy Project

 Bio

-Mike Muller was born in Johannesburg, South Africa, in 1930.
-He was a career Air Force officer rising to the rank of Lieutenant-General.
-He served in the South African Airforce 2 Squadron nicknamed the Cheetah Squadron that formed part of the US Air Force 18th Fighter Bomber wing as a young 2nd Lieutenant.
-He flew 72 missions over Korea in missions ranging from close ground support to attacking enemy supply lines flying American F-51 Mustangs.
-He was shot down north of Pyongyang in the fall of 1951 but was quickly rescued by helicopter.
-He remembers the camaraderie and gratitude of the Korean people fondly.
+Mike Muller embarked on a distinguished career as a South African Air Force officer, ultimately achieving the rank of Lieutenant-General.
+He served with distinction in the South African Air Force’s 2 Squadron, known as the Cheetah Squadron, which was part of the US Air Force’s 18th Fighter Bomber Wing.
+As a young 2nd Lieutenant, he flew numerous missions over Korea, piloting American F-51 Mustangs in various roles such as close ground support and attacking enemy supply lines.
+After being shot down north of Pyongyang in the fall of 1951, he was swiftly rescued by helicopter.
+He cherishes memories of the camaraderie among his fellow servicemen and the gratitude shown by the Korean people.
+He retired as Chief of the South African Air Force.

 Video Clips